 The term "rare species" shall include, without limitation, all vertebrate and invertebrate animals and all plant species listed as endangered, threatened, or of special concern by the Massachusetts Division of Fisheries and Wildlife, the United States Fish and Wildlife Service, and/or the National Oceanic and Atmospheric Administration regardless of whether the habitat in which they occur has been previously identified and/or mapped by the Massachusetts Division of Fisheries and Wildlife Natural Heritage and Endangered Species Program.

-The term "vernal pool" shall include, in addition to scientific definitions found in the regulations under the Wetlands Protection Act, any confined basin or depression not occurring in existing lawns, gardens, landscaped areas or driveways which, at least in most years, holds water for a minimum of two continuous months during the spring and or summer, contains at least 200 cubic feet of water at some time during most years, is free of adult predatory fish populations, and provides essential breeding and rearing habitat functions for amphibian, reptile or other vernal pool community species which have been found in the basin or depression.
+The term "vernal pool" shall include, in addition to scientific definitions found in the regulations under the Wetlands Protection Act, any confined basin or depression not occurring in existing lawns, gardens, landscaped areas or driveways which, at least in most years, holds water for a minimum of two continuous months during the spring and or summer, is free of adult predatory fish populations, and provides essential breeding and rearing habitat functions for amphibian, reptile or other vernal pool community species which have been found in the basin or depression.
 The boundary of the vernal pool is the mean annual high-water line defining the depression.
 A vernal pool may be subject to jurisdiction hereunder regardless of whether it has been certified by the Massachusetts Division of Fisheries and Wildlife’s Natural Heritage and Endangered Species Program.

 The term “written notice” shall include notice by electronic mail.